sailingnumbers/ArmPL.jl/README.txt

 # Legal disclaimers:

   This account is a private GitHub account.
 Package naming tries to follow the best Julia Language Community practices.
 All registered trademarks, copyrights and intellectual property rights belong to their respected owners.

 # Contact:

   juliaarm at proton dot me

   Please use with caution.
 Major purposes: friends making, serious questions.
-  Due to time constraints not all messages may be answered immediately.
+  Please be informed that due to some time constraints not all messages may be answered immediately.

   Please be advised that any potential questions explicitly related to the usage of this Julia package should be addressed by Julia Discourse and any potential issues by GitHub.